 A life of pure dominion was not good for Adam.
 He needed a bride to share life with.
 And when he gets his bride he cannot contain his joy.

 Well keep that image in mind and think about the LORD Christ and His bride, the church.
 He has always desired us alongside Him – as bone of his bones and flesh of his flesh.
 And so He took our flesh and endured the ultimate pierced side to win us.
-And the goal of both our lives and His will be face-to-face fellowship on a day of singing.
-And not only will we sing in praise of Him.
-He will sing in raptured joy to us.
+Now the goal of both our lives and His will be face-to-face fellowship on a day of singing.
+Not only will we sing in praise of Him.
+He will sing in rapturous joy to us.

 He will rejoice over thee with singing.
 (Zephaniah 3:17)